101101/kb/_docs/noc/definitions/report.md

 > We provide regular reports on the following items to inform teams of Key Performance Indicators `KPIs` for the environment.
 In addition, we will work with teams to understand these reports and improve KPIs.

-  * **Uptime –** Availability of KAR systems, resulting in the ability to generate revenue
+  * **Uptime –** Availability of systems, resulting in the ability to generate revenue

   * **Capacity –** Used to gauge upgrades to the environment